 Funders and Partners

 Following the STEP UP grant initiative, the UW TSP received funding from the Washington State Department of Health Tobacco Prevention and Control Program (DOH TPCP) from July 1, 2005 to June 30, 2007.
-Objectives during the 05-07 grant cycle were to continue building an academic program that increases awareness and knowledge of the impact of tobacco on public health, and provide mentorship, training, and financial support to students who wish to develop careers in the field of tobacco control research or practice.
-The WA DOH TPCP funded the UW TSP and UW SSW Seminar on Health Disparities: The Case of Tobacco from Fall 2007-Spring 2009.
-The PHSKC Tobacco Prevention Program continues to fund the UW Tobacco Scholars Program.
+Objectives during this grant cycle were to continue building an academic program that increases awareness and knowledge of the impact of tobacco on public health, and provide mentorship, training, and financial support to students who wish to develop careers in the field of tobacco control research or practice.
+The WA DOH TPCP funded the UW TSP, including the Tobacco Studies Scholarship Program and two courses: Tobacco & Public Health (HSERV 558) and a new Seminar on Tobacco-related Health Disparities (HSERV 556), from Fall 2007-Spring 2008, with additional support from the PHSKC Tobacco Prevention Program.
+From 2008-2012, the program was supported by an unrestricted grant from Pfizer Independent Grants for Learning & Change.

 Further background and accomplishments of the UW TSP, its partners, and participants can be found in: